redhat-partner-tech/partner-tech-days-julyaug2019/RHV/README.md

 Partner Tech Day: (City)
  - [Click Here to access your lab](https://bit.ly/2ycOads)
-    * This link will show "lab not ready" until lab provisioning is complete
+    * This link will show "The lab environments are not yet available." until lab provisioning is complete
+ - Once ready, use the link below to access your RHV lab environment
- - Use Lab Activation Key: rhv4u!
+    * Lab Activation Key: rhv4u!